FJortay/DISCO-Collective-Intelligence/README.md

    - **Project Management**
   Coordinating and monitoring initiatives aimed at organizational development.

-- at the **individual and production** level : a ***commercial platform*** for micro-enterprise management ...integrating "Accounting" and "Social Secretariat" modules with  public service databases for taxation and social security.
+- at the **individual and production** level: a ***commercial platform*** for micro-enterprise management ...integrating "Accounting" and "Social Secretariat" modules with  public service databases for taxation and social security.

 ---